pingcap/docs/tidb-cloud/serverless-driver-node-example.md

 # TiDB Cloud Serverless Driver Node.js Tutorial

-Learn how to use TiDB Cloud serverless driver in a local Node.js project.
+This tutorial describes how to use TiDB Cloud serverless driver in a local Node.js project.

 > **Note:**
 >